-Charges will apply for liquid trade waste discharge in accordance with Council's Trade Waste Policy and Liquid Trade Waste Management Plan and will be effective from the date the trade waste approval is issued.
+Charges will apply for liquid trade waste discharge in accordance with Council's Trade Waste Policy.
+The requirement of Council's Liquid Trade Waste Management Plan will be effective from the date the trade waste approval is issued.

 The annual access fee will apply based on the risk rating of the approval holder: